 The surgery takes approximately 2-3 hours, and generally requires a single incision behind each ear.
 It is performed as an outpatient procedure in a surgical facility.

 Dr. Nitta performs all varieties of ear reconstruction in her private practice, as well as with her volunteer work in Ecuador.
-She is board- certified in both Otolaryngology (Ear, Nose and Throat) and Plastic & Reconstructive Surgery, providing her with excellent expertise and knowledge of all aspects of the ear.
+She is Board-Certified in both Otolaryngology (Ear, Nose and Throat) and Plastic & Reconstructive Surgery, providing her with excellent expertise and knowledge of all aspects of the ear.

 Following surgery, patients will be given a post-operative headband that will need to be worn for one week.
-In most cases, sutures will dissolved on their own.
+In most cases, sutures will dissolve on their own.
 After one week, normal activity may be resumed.
 However, swimming is restricted for 6 weeks.